Druzai/Bot_Mc_discord/README.md

 screen -dmS %your_session_name% %path_to_bot%/bot_executable_file
 ```

-For the bot to properly start the Minecraft server you have to have `*.sh` (in bot setting you can set name for this
+For the bot to properly start the Minecraft server you have to have `*.sh` file (in bot setting you can set name for
-script) in your root Minecraft server directory!
+this script) in your root Minecraft server directory!
 Example of file:

 ```shell
 # min_ram, max_ram - consists how many min and max GB you're allocating for server on start up